Sublingual Oral Immunotherapy

 Schedule Your Consultation

 If you are one of the millions of people who suffer from environmental allergies, sublingual immunotherapy could potentially give you substantial relief.
 Board-certified in Otolaryngology, Dr. Zandifar can evaluate you and determine if SLIT is a good option for you.
 Both he and his staff provide individualized care in a comfortable, relaxing environment.
-Contact Zandifar MD in Beverly Hills to schedule a consultation and get started towards finding relief from your allergies.
+Zandifar MD has two convenient office locations.
+One in Beverly Hills and the other in Santa Monica serving Los Angeles.
+Schedule a consultation and get started towards finding relief from your allergies.